francesca-git/EU28-ForestMng-Climate/README.md

 **archived**: Folders and files used for testing and eventually not included in the final version of the manuscript.

+**demo**: Folder containing scripts and template files which allow the user to calculate the extinction risk in PDF using his/her area data.

 ### Detailed description of the folders

 ### data